EV-OD/testpoint/firebase-structure.md

 -   **`violations`**: (Array of Objects) List of anti-cheating violations detected during the session.
 -   **`final_score`**: (Number) Calculated score as a percentage (0-100).
 -   **`created_at`**: (Timestamp) When the test session was created.

+---

+## Teacher Dashboard Features

+The teacher dashboard provides comprehensive test management capabilities organized by test status:

+### Dashboard Tabs

+1. **Drafts Tab**
+   - Shows all tests with `status: "draft"`
+   - Actions available: Edit, Publish (if questions exist), Delete
+   - Tests can be freely modified and deleted

+2. **Published Tab**
+   - Shows all tests with `status: "published"`
+   - Actions available: View Details, Restore to Draft (if not started)
+   - Tests become read-only once students can access them

+3. **Completed Tab**
+   - Shows all tests with `status: "completed"`
+   - Actions available: View Results, Analytics
+   - All tests are read-only for historical reference

+### Real-time Updates

+The dashboard uses Firebase real-time listeners to automatically update when:
+- New tests are created
+- Test status changes
+- Tests are deleted or modified
+- Questions are added/removed

+### Firebase Indexes

+The following single-field indexes are automatically created by Firebase:
+- `tests.test_maker` (for filtering by teacher)
+- `tests.group_id` (for filtering by group)
+- `tests.status` (for filtering by status)
+- `tests.created_at` (for sorting)
+- `tests.date_time` (for sorting)

+**Note**: Composite indexes are avoided by sorting results in memory rather than in the database query to prevent index requirements that would need manual creation in the Firebase Console.

+### Test Management Actions

+- **Create Test**: Starts a new test in draft status
+- **Edit Test**: Modify test details and questions (only available for drafts)
+- **Publish Test**: Change status from draft to published (requires at least one question)
+- **Delete Test**: Remove test completely (only available for drafts)
+- **Restore to Draft**: Change published test back to draft status (only if test hasn't started)
+- **View Details**: See test information and student results